rsdoiel/antenna/food.md

 date: 2025-08-06, from: Bon Appetet

-The wedding industrial complex didn't interest me, but I jumped at the chance to say “I do” for my own mayo-themed wedding.
+The wedding industrial complex didn’t interest me, but I jumped at the chance to say “I do” for my own mayo-themed wedding.

 <br>